felixbeaudry/XYdiversity/README.md

 ## Data access

 Here are locations of the data on the Capsicum server, for my sanity.
-Not completed yet, so paths are currently incomplete (as of July 28).
-I'll replace these with links to public data repos later.
+Not finished yet, so paths are currently empty (as of July 29).
+I'll also replace these with links to public data repos later.

 #### Reference transcriptomes and genomes
 + _R. hastatulus_ transcriptome: ```/cap1/josh.hough/```